codio/knowledge/student-source/students/accessing-codio/paying.rst

    .. image:: /img/chrome-incognito.png
       :alt: Chrome Incognito

-Restarting an expired payment or extending an existing payment
+Restarting an Expired Payment or Extending an Existing Payment
 --------------------------------------------------------------

 If you had a payment that has now expired, or wish to extend the period of time available, start a new payment as above.